VictoriaNguyenMD/42-wildcard/README.md

 ## What is the Purpose of This Project?

 This Python project will use Tweepy Library and Twitter API tools to scrape Twitter tweets in order to create a tweet visualization and sentiment analysis of a healthcare-related topic.
 After discovering how BlueDot used web scraping to quickly assess the potential outbreak of coronavairus, I became more interested in the applications of data mining and web scraping from nontraditional sources.
-This proect therefore scrapes Twitter tweets, analyzes the emotional state of the collected data, and outputs a graphical display.
+This project therefore scrapes Twitter tweets, analyzes the emotional state of the collected data, and outputs a graphical display.

 ## Utilizing a Twitter Scraper to Analyze Healthcare Data